tobiasbriones/blog/swe/ops/os/automation/initializing-the-mathswe-ops-github-organization-2024-06-19/ensuring-security-without-breaking-the-api-in-system-ops-2024-06-20/index.md

 the DSL is imperative for the machine, which cannot execute concepts, while machine code is imperative for the engineer.

-Imperative code is at the wrong level of abstraction, hence the side effects.
+When you measure imperative code, you're at the wrong level of abstraction, hence the side effects.

 Whether it is declarative or imperative *depends on the observer*, and that's what engineers must address by letting tools (i.e., SWAM) work with the machine